 John 10:10 (NKJV) — The thief does not come except to steal, and to kill, and to destroy.
 I have come that they may have life, and that they may have it more abundantly.

-It amazes me that when a natural disaster occurs, or some type of human-initiated tragedy occurs that some people tend to blame God.
-Some ministers will even begin to say that God is judging a city or area when a natural disaster hit it.
-More frequently I hear ministers tell their congregations or audiences how God essentially killed a loved one for some greater purpose.
-I’ve also heard ministers say something like, “God plucked a flower from his garden” or “He loved her more than we did so, God took her.”
-In essence, they are saying that God killed a loved one because he loved them more than you did or because there was some greater purpose.
-All of those statements are lies and falsely represents my God.
+It amazes me that when a natural disaster occurs, or some human-initiated tragedy occurs, some people tend to blame God.
+Some ministers will even say that God judged a city or area when a natural disaster hits it.
+More frequently, I hear ministers tell their congregations or audiences how God essentially killed a loved one for some greater purpose.
+I’ve also heard ministers say something like, “God plucked a flower from his garden” or “He loved her more than we did, so God took her.”
+In essence, they say that God killed a loved one because he loved them more than you did or because there was some greater purpose.
+All of those statements are lies and falsely represent my God.